-Thermography and Thermal Imaging for Industrial Applications
+Thermography for Industrial Applications

 Condition monitoring and predictive maintenance can help ensure the success and safety of an industrial facility.
 If you work in an industrial facility, have you researched thermography as an additional aspect of monitoring and maintenance?
 Many users have not.
 Industrial thermal imaging is a valuable and emerging trend.

-Quick Technical Overview of Thermography
+A Quick Technical Overview

 Thermography is the use of thermal (heat-based) imaging and infrared cameras to produce images.
 The most common uses for industrial maintenance are looking at the temperature emitted by an object and comparing the variations – either from immediate surroundings or from predetermined norms.
 You may have already seen thermal images of industrial applications before, they tend to look something like this: